Do You Have A Personal Game Plan?

 The following articles detail the do’s – and don’ts – of resume content.

-The Personal Interview is the moment of truth, the opportunity to open a dialog, create or find common ground between the two parties, and, in short, engage in a conversation.
+The moment of truth, the opportunity to open a dialog, create or find common ground between the two parties, and, in short, engage in a conversation.
 As such, the interview is a two-way street: the interviewer trying to get a feel for the candidate, and the interviewee working to present a positive image, while seeking clues as to the future viability of the position.

 There is an intangible, yet real, dimension to interviewing.
 This is the issue of chemistry, a professional attraction between you and the interviewer that creates an energy and excitement that a good professional ‘match’ has been achieved.

 Finally, understanding that a good interview is a conversation, you should be prepared to ask intelligent questions.
-The nature of these questions reflects on your interest in the position and your processing skills.
+As a result, the nature of these questions reflects on your interest in the position and your processing skills.

 Business Networking is a key skill that brings together all of the above elements of your Communications Plan.
 Yet no one ever said it was easy to be a good networker!